 The Jura E8 milk frother is automatic and uses the Professional Fine Foam technology as Jura calls it.
 The Jura foamer has two chambers: one to aerate the milk and a second where the milk is frothed again.
 The second chamber collapses any bubble so you get a controllable and consistent foam.

 The milk froth and the espresso pour out together from both the milk outlet and an additional spout, so there’s no need to move your cup when making milk-based espresso drinks.

 Only coffee without milk is dispensed from the central outlet.
 This also means you can brew two espressos at once, but not two milk-based beverages.

 Jura uses a flexible silicone hose to froth milk.
 You have to attach one end to the frother and the other end to the milk jug.

-I soon got tired of using the Jura’s milk container and just put the other end of the tube straight into the milk bottle.
-I admit it’s a lazy approach, but it meant there’s no milk leftovers or mess.
-The hose draws out the milk, steams and froths it, and dispenses the froth directly into your mug.
+I soon got tired of using Jura’s milk container and just put the other end of the tube straight into our milk jug.
+I admit it’s a lazy approach but it also meant there are no milk leftovers or mess.
+The hose draws out the milk, steams and froths it, and dispenses directly into your mug.
 The milk frother creates rich, dense foam.